Pentti Nikula

-Pentti Kustaa Nikula (born 3 February 1939) is a retired Finnish pole vaulter.
+Pentti Kustaa Nikula (3 February 1939 – 30 October 2025) was a Finnish pole vaulter.
 He won the 1962 European Championships and held one world and four European outdoor records.
 He placed seventh at the 1964 Summer Olympics.

+Nikula won the British AAA Championships title in the pole vault event at the 1962 AAA Championships.

+Nikula died on 30 October 2025, at the age of 86.